omarbinsaleh/one-drop-client/README.md

 # setup firebase authentication system
    1. create a firebase project --> done
-   2. install the firebase SDK -->
+   2. install the firebase SDK --> done
-   3. copy the firebase config and save in the `.env.local` file -->
+   3. copy the firebase config and save in the `.env.local` file --> done